zachleat/zachleat.com/web/_posts/2021-10-12-monetization.md

 2. Raise investment, form a hosting company for the framework.
 Meteor was one of the first examples I found to take this approach.
 But both Gatsby and Next.js have popularized this.
 I don’t feel comfortable with this, either.
 The way to make money becomes hosting vendor lock-in at the framework level 😱
 3. Take donations.
 I think Vue is doing the best job of this.
 The other thing Vue does well is:
 4. Sell sponsorships.
 Though, a word of caution as some [less-than-reputable sponsors have figured out that sponsorship is a cheap way to buy backlinks](https://twitter.com/zachleat/status/1295370536600707078), which some very popular projects have decided is a necessary evil to monetization (I don’t agree). <!--Babel, Jest, Bower, and Socket.io -->
 5. Sell subscriptions.
 Remix went this way originally.
-They had some success but low adoption and changed it up to raise investment.
+They had some success but low adoption and changed it up when they raised investment.

 1 and 2 are almost exclusively distinct.
-3 does not pair well with 1/2.
+3 does not pair well with 1 or 2.
 3 and 4 can pair nicely.

 ## Conclusion